cran-task-views/Omics/Omics.md

     enrichment analysis and has a  `r pkg("GANPAdata")` companion datasets package. `r pkg("DRaWR")` is a network-based method for ranking genes or properties related to a given gene set.
--   *PPI networks*: `r pkg("prioGene")` can be used to define disease specific PPI networks and to deduce candidate gene prioritization.

 #### Clustering